mcbuddy/testivai-actions/README.md

 3. It updates the approvals.json file with the appropriate entries and metadata
 4. It runs the TestivAI CLI to update baseline images for approved changes
 5. It commits and pushes the changes back to the PR branch
+6. It posts a summary of the visual regression report to the PR
-6. It comments on the PR with the results
+7. It comments on the PR with the results of the approval/rejection process

 ### Visual Workflow